cocotb/cocotb/documentation/source/quickstart.rst

 * GNU Make
 * A Verilog or VHDL simulator, depending on your source RTL code

 Internal development is performed on Linux Mint 17 (x64).
-We also use Redhat 6.5(x64).
-Other Redhat and Ubuntu based distributions (x32 and x64) should work too but due fragmented nature of Linux we can not test everything.
+We also use RedHat 6.5(x64).
+Other RedHat and Ubuntu based distributions (x32 and x64) should work too but due fragmented nature of Linux we can not test everything.
 Instructions are provided for the main distributions we use.